nomic-io/nomic/README.md

 3. Restart your node with `nomic start`.

-Your node will automatically perform the upgrade at <TODO>.
+Your node will automatically perform the upgrade on Friday, June 10th at 17:00 UTC.

 ## Node setup guide